Table of Contents

 By the way, this also works well if you stretch your arm up overhead while under a hot shower.
-Make sure the shower hits the skin along the back of the armpit along the sides of your body, below the shoulder blades.
+Make sure the shower hits vital areas; the skin along the back of the armpit, along the sides of your body, and below the shoulder blades.